mrkkrp/markkarpov.com/tutorial/megaparsec.md

 case-insensitively.
 For case-insensitive matching the `case-insensitive` package is used, thus the `FoldCase` constraint.

-Let us try use the new combinators too:
+Let's try to use the new combinators:

 ```
 λ> parseTest (string "foo" :: Parser Text) "foo"